-The commitment in connection with the Pyramid project is described in the Company's unaudited condensed consolidated interim financial statements for three months ended March 31, 2018.
+More details of the Company's commitment in connection with the Pyramid project is disclosed in the Company's unaudited condensed consolidated interim financial statements for the six months ended June 30, 2018.

 The Company currently controls three projects on a 100% basis.
 San Diego Bay Project was previously part of the Pyramid Project.
 The Company decided to separate out the San Diego Bay Project from the Pyramid as the geological studies concluded it was a standalone project.